Special Exhibitions Gallery

 and the visuals of scientific discovery, both in our everyday world and from the extreme.

 is also the title of the exhibition’s companion book, published by Thames & Hudson

 .
-This is the first collaboration between this illustrious publishing house and The
+This was the first collaboration between this illustrious publishing house and The

 Museum at FIT.
-Lavishly illustrated, the book features approximately 150 color photographs
+Lavishly illustrated, the book featured approximately 150 color photographs

 of objects from MFIT’s permanent collection, as well as others chosen from runway

 shows and leading fashion magazines, and unpublished photographs of early expeditions

 from the archives of institutions such as the Explorer’s Club in New York.

 Organized by Patricia Mears, deputy director of The Museum at FIT.